rwth-i6/returnn-experiments/common/README.md

 You would also edit the code in `~/returnn/pkg/...`, and once finished, you would commit and push to `returnn-experiments`, and then change the config to that specific version (date & commit).

+---

+Note for contributions:

+This is supposed to be **simple**.
+Functions or classes can have some options with reasonable defaults.
+But this should not become too complicated.
+E.g. a function to return a Librispeech corpus should not be totally generic to cover every possible case.
+When it doesn't fit your use case, instead of making the function more complicated, just provide your alternative `LibrispeechCustomX` class.
+There should be reasonable defaults.
+E.g. just `Librispeech()` will give you some reasonable dataset.